natekrth/ku-poll/README.md

     ```
     pip install -r requirements.txt
     ```
-6. Running the web server.
+6. Create `.env` and write.
     ```
-    python3 manage.py runserver
-    ```
-7. Create `.env` and write.
-    ```
     SECRET_KEY = secret-key-value-without-quotes
     DEBUG = False
     TIME_ZONE = Asia/Bangkok
     ALLOWED_HOSTS = localhost,127.0.0.1
     ```
-8. Create a new database by running migrations the database.
+7. Create a new database by running migrations the database.
     ```
     python3 manage.py migrate
     ```
-9. Import and Export the database.
+8. Import and Export the database.

-    9.1 Import the database.
+    8.1 Import the database (Do This!).
     ```
     python3 manage.py loaddata
     ```